 Once the paint has dried for a couple of hours, spray with the water sealant and let dry.

 Helpful Tip: Glue the plastic care marker to the back of your chalk board for future reference.

 Shortly after snapping photos of my crop, the cilantro bit the dust.
 I am here to tell you that cilantro is too high maintenance for me.
 It started flowering and I was cutting it as fast as I could, but that booger decided to turn into coriander on me.
 Yes, the seeds of cilantro are actually coriander – science lesson for the day.
 Boy do I love cilantro on a chicken taco.
 However, I am not that exotic of a cook and so coriander is rarely used in this kitchen.
+For some reason I keep watering it.
 Oh well!
 The garden marker still looks cute!

 Moral of the Story

 Never give up on something you love to do even if you aren't the best at it.